 ACR Convergence 2022 will be the ACR’s first in-person annual meeting in three years, featuring more than 200 scientific sessions, many of which will be livestreamed for those unable to travel to Philadelphia, and educational content will be available for on-demand viewing following the meeting for registered participants.

 “We anticipate that ACR Convergence 2022 will be the premier rheumatology meeting of the year,” said ACR President Kenneth G. Saag, MD, MSc.
 “We’ve been working long and hard to come up with a program that is going to have high appeal for clinicians of all types, those who do medical education, and of course our colleagues who are investigators in rheumatology, both domestically and internationally.
 This will feature the state-of-the-art science in rheumatology.”

-The meeting will take place November 10–14 with programming that includes plenary sessions on some of the best new rheumatology research that has emerged in the past year, several concurrent disease- and methods-focused oral sessions, all-new Ignite Talks (five-minute talks featuring the highest-ranked posters), virtual Community Hubs, and more.
+The meeting, taking place November 10–14, features programming that includes plenary sessions on some of the best new rheumatology research that has emerged in the past year, several concurrent disease- and methods-focused oral sessions, all-new Ignite Talks (five-minute talks featuring the highest-ranked posters), virtual Community Hubs, and more.

 “Having a chance to network with colleagues and friends in rheumatology is unquestionably going to be the greatest advantage of being back in person,” Dr. Saag said.
 “There’s also an opportunity to ask live questions, to experience ‘hubs’ around topics of mutual interest, to enjoy the sights and sounds of Philadelphia, to meet the industry scientists who will be discussing their innovative products in our large Exhibit Hall, and to have more intimate interactions with other scientists following their Ignite Talks and at the many oral sessions.”